 Neshaminy State Park

 Neshaminy State Park is along the Delaware River in lower Bucks County.
-The park takes its name from Neshaminy Creek, which joins the Delaware at this point.
-The park measures 339 acres.
-The picnic areas and swimming pools are the most popular park attractions.
+The park takes its name from Neshaminy Creek, which joins the Delaware River at this point.
+The park’s 339 acres include picnic areas, a swimming pool, and a separate children’s spray park.
 Boating access to the Delaware River is provided at the marina.

 Picnic Pavilions: Neshaminy has three picnic pavilions that may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
 Call toll-free 888-PA-PARKS to reserve a picnic pavilion.

 Swimming: The main pool and children’s spray pool are open from the Memorial Day weekend to Labor Day.
-Regular hours for weekends and holidays are 10 a.m. to 6 p.m. and 10 a.m. to 5 p.m. weekdays, unless otherwise posted.
+Regular hours for weekends and holidays are 10:00 AM to 6:00 PM and 10:00 AM to 5:00 PM weekdays, unless otherwise posted.
 Lifeguards are on duty when the pools are open.
-215-245-8499 (seasonal)
+215-245-8499 (seasonal). www.neshaminypool.com

 For their safety, all children ten years of age or younger must be accompanied by a person at least 14 years of age.
 Children without such supervision will be asked to leave the pool.